 Local Government Access

 Local government access is defined by local managers and political leadership.
-Local government staff should contact the GIC at firstname.lastname@example.org directly for information about using the calendar system.
+Local government staff should confirm authorization of staff to access the Public Meeting Calendar (option: new user”) or ask general questions (option: “Other”) by using the PMC Request Form.

 State Agency Access

-Registered users can log-in to the SSO system, at pmc.delaware.gov and select the Public Meeting Calendar from the list of available applications.
+Registered users can log-in to the SSO system, at pmc.delaware.gov Opens in new window then select the Public Meeting Calendar from the list of available applications.

 Lost your username?
-Not a problem.
-Simply use the “Forgot your Username?” option on the login screen.
+Use the “Forgot your Username?” option on the login screen.

-You can also get a list of meetings posted for an agency calendar to which you have access by using the “List My Meetings” link.
+You can also view a list of meetings posted for an agency calendar to which you have access by using the “List My Meetings” link.

 To create a meeting, select “Create a Meeting” to go to the create a meeting page.

 Start typing in the Buildings box and the system will find suggested buildings from the list that match your building.
-If it doesn’t find a match, contact the GIC at (gic.state.de.us) directly who will add it to the PMC for you.
+If it doesn’t find a match, contact the GIC via the PMC Request Form (option: “Other”) who will add it to the PMC for you.
 The system stores the following information about a building: